NoraCodes/nora.codes/content/tutorial/speedy_desktop_apps_with_gtk_and_rust.md

 The program first tries to initialize GTK.
-Then, the GUI state and the application state are initialized and placed in `Arc<>` and `Arc<RefCell<>>`, respectively. `State` can now be safely modified from within callbacks, thanks to `RefCell`'s interior mutability.
+Then, the GUI state and the application state are initialized and placed in `Arc<>` and `Arc<RefCell<>>`, respectively. `State` can now be safely modified from within callbacks, thanks to `RefCell`'s interior mutability (see [Section 15.05](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html?highlight=cell#refcellt-and-the-interior-mutability-pattern) in The Rust Programming Language for more information on this pattern).

 > **`RefCell`** and **`RwLock`** are both good candidates for use as the interior-mutability abstraction here. `RefCell` is used in this case because there is no